ekonda/kutana/docs/index.rst

 Message processing
 ~~~~~~~~~~~~~~~~~~
-Typical callback function (coroutine, actually) for message processing from
+The typical callback coroutine for message processing from the plugin
-plugin looks like that:
+looks like that:

 .. code-block:: python